serchonodera117/serchonodera117/README.md

 - 🔭 Currently looking for a job.

-- 🌱 Working as a Game Developer
+- 🌱 Working as an Indie Game Developer.
-- Unity and Godot developer
+- Creating two games by using godot for a 2d project and Unity for a 3d project

 - 👨‍💻 All of my projects are available at [https://serchonodera.dev](https://serchonodera.dev)